Site Map

 Why the Test is Performed

 This test was commonly used to test for and monitor diabetes in the past.
-Now, blood tests to measure glucose level in the blood are easy to do and are used instead of the glucose urine test.
+Now, blood tests to measure glucose level in the blood are easy to do and are usually used instead of the glucose urine test.

 Normal Results